Metronomo-xyz/user_similarity_near_calculator/README.md

 ## Prerequisites

 ### Hardware
+#### Calculation server
 The main bottleneck of current module is RAM, so at least 16GB of RAM needed.
+Memory consumption can be much higher ($O(n^2)$, where $n$ - is number of users of the most popular smart contract), if use more data or if not using popular smart contract interactions removal.

+#### MongoDB Server
+Any kind of preferred infrastructure for MongoDB server is possible.
+At least 10 GB of available disk space needed.
+Better to have 20GB or more of available disk space.

 ### Data source
 Either you can use provided public transactions data or use your own data connector.